 One of the interesting components to violations punishable under Michigan’s gambling laws is that winning while engaged in illegal gambling activities carries stiffer penalties than does loosing.
 A player who wins less than $50 in illegal gambling activities is committing a misdemeanor.
 Misdemeanor violations are punishable by up to 93 days – 2 years in prison and/or fines up to $2000.
 Violations that qualify as conspiracy or accessory charges against the Michigan Gaming Control and Revenue Act are subject to up to 10 years in prison and/or a fine up to $100,000.00.
 These penalties don't apply to online gambling in the US and speak more to something like a local bookie, or an underground casino underneath the Chinese restaurant.

-Betonline is a household name in the online betting industry.
-They've been around for over a decade and have an excellent reputation for treating players fairly, offering fast payouts and a fantastic betting platform that caters to all types of gamblers.
+Bovada is a household name in the online betting industry.
+They've been around since 2011 and have an excellent reputation for treating players fairly, offering fast payouts and a fantastic betting platform that caters to all types of gamblers.

-- Gamble on sports, poker or casino games all under 1 account
+- Gamble on sports, poker and casino games all under 1 account

-- Make deposits easy via credit cards, money transfers and now bitcoin
+- Make deposits easy via credit cards and now bitcoin

 - All betting platforms are mobile friendly